bot-w/clean-action/Readme.md

 Determines period in which the workflow runs will be saved.

-The input should be a string in format `hh:mm:ss`.
+The input should be a number that define number of days or string in format `hh:mm:ss`.

 Default: 90 days.